jhayakrishnaKS/Java_Ecommerce_Db/README.md

      Initially, grasping the overall flow of the project posed a significant challenge.
      It took considerable time to comprehend and navigate through the interconnected modules.
 2.Product Data Handling:
-     Loading and managing product data from a CSV file presented challenges.
+     Loading and managing product data from a SQL file presented challenges.
      Debugging errors, especially in exception handling, was initially difficult.

 3.Category Filtering: